hemalatha-0307/Library-management-system/README.md

 Add new books

-Update existing book information
+Update existing book details

 Maintain availability count

 Search books by title

-This ensures a structured and searchable book catalogue for efficient operations.
+Ensures a structured and searchable catalogue.

 👤 2.
 Member Management

 Register new members

-Store essential identity and contact details
+Store identity and contact information

 Maintain membership history

-This enables smooth tracking of borrowers and their activities.
+Enables smooth tracking of borrowers and their activities.

 🔄 3.
 Book Issue & Return Management
 Issuing a Book